 In a large mixing bowl, combine the ground beef, bread crumbs, salt, pepper, and egg.
 I find it easiest to use your hands to mix this up.

-Divide the beef mixture into four equal pieces and shape them into patties that are about 3/4 inch thick.
-Use your thumb to press a dimple in the center so they don’t resemble a hockey puck when they are done cooking.
+Divide the beef mixture into four equal pieces.
+Shape them into patties that are about 3/4 inch thick.
+Use your thumb to press a dimple in the center.

 In a large skillet, over medium heat, cook the patties until they are brown on the outside.
 Flip them occasionally, as needed.

 Add the onion slices and mushrooms.
 Pour the beef broth over everything.

 Heat to a boil then reduce the heat.
 Cover the pan and simmer until the beef is cooked through and no longer pink inside.